Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/debug_by_vscode.md

+## Use VS Code to debug OneFlow

 The developing environment of OneFlow is Linux.
-If we want to use GUI developing or configure OneFlow.
-We can use VS code withe a Remote - SSH connection to server.
+If we want to use GUI develop or debug OneFlow.
+We can use VS code with a Remote - SSH connection to server.

-If you are not familiar with VScode please reference to [official documentation](https://code.visualstudio.com/docs).
+If you are not familiar with VScode please refer to [official documentation](https://code.visualstudio.com/docs).

 This article:

-* How to edit the  `Debug` version of OneFlow.
+* How to compile the  `Debug` version of OneFlow.

 * The necessary extension packages of VS code and installed guidelines.

-### Edit the Debug version of OneFlow.
+### Compile the Debug version of OneFlow.

-If use the  `Release` version of OneFlow.
-Because of editor optimization issue, the issue that don't correspond to the actual position and source line may occur in the process of debugging programs.
+If we use the  `Release` version of OneFlow, you may have problems with compiler optimization during debugging, and the location of actual running program may not correspond to the source code.

-Thus, we need to edit `Debug` version of OneFlow.
+Thus, we need to compile  `Debug` version of OneFlow.
 And need to generate json files need by clangd.

 When running cmake, we need add flag of  `Debug` and `CMAKE_EXPORT_COMPILE_COMMANDS`